FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 ## Checked Exceptions

-Checked exceptions are exceptions that the Java compiler requires us to handle.
-We have to either declaratively throw the exception up the call stack, or we have to handle it ourselves.
-More on both of these in a moment.
+Checked exceptions are situational errors that Java compiler _requires us to handle_.

-- They are recoverable errors or errors that are not related to programming
+- They are recoverable errors that are not related to programming
 - They are exceptions that inherit from Exception (but not from RuntimeException)
+- Throw them when we can reasonably expect the caller of our method to be able to recover.

 ```java
 public void processFile(String fileName) {